Léon Gloden: First term as Mayor of Grevenmacher (2011-2017)

+Second term as Mayor of Grevenmacher (2017-2023)

+Gloden served as Mayor of Grevenmacher (town hall pictured) from 2011 to 2023.

-For the next local elections in 2017, Gloden was the lead candidate of the CSV in Grevenmacher.
-His CSV got 42,08 percent of the votes and gained one seat.
-Gloden got 1 566 votes and was again the best-elected candidate.
-He formed another coalition between CSV and The Greens, and became mayor for another term.
+For the next communal elections in 2017, Gloden was again the CSV's lead candidate in Grevenmacher.
+The party received 42,08 percent of the vote and gained one seat.
+Gloden was again the most-voted candidate, with 1,566 votes.
+The CSV-Greens coalition was renewed, and he became mayor for another term.
 In February 2018, Gloden was criticized by the opposition because Grevenmacher had amassed a high debt of €34.6 Million.
-He answered that the per capita debt would shrink in the coming years because Grevenmacher was expecting an increase in population and that some of the debt had been amassed by his predecessors.
+He answered that the per capita debt would shrink in the coming years because the commune was expecting an increase in population and that some of the debt had been amassed by his predecessors.

 Gloden launched the idea of what he called "a financial center" in Grevenmacher: a co-working space for workers coming from nearby Germany, so they would not have to travel all the way to Luxembourg City.
 Construction should begin in 2019.
 However, when Gloden restated these plans in 2019, only a partial land-use plan was conceived and voted, but no building had been realised.

 The building of a new cultural center – one of Gloden's election issues since 2011 – was formally decided with a vote in the municipal council in 2019.
-Instead of renovating the old cultural center, a completely new building was planned, with calculated costs of 25 million Euro.
+Instead of renovating the old cultural center, as Gloden had suggested in the 2011 campaign, a completely new building was planned, with calculated costs of 25 million Euro.
 In 2021, another 4,5 million Euro were dedicated to enlarge the underlying parking space and in February 2023, the municipal council approved additional costs of 13,1 million Euro.
 The opposition criticized the high costs, fearing they would still rise.

 This new cultural center was one of the topic Gloden campaigned on in 2023, with other topics being the general improvement of infrastructure, the expansion of childcare places and the creation of housing at affordable prices.
 Another issue was the opening of a medial imaging centre, which did not have an authorization when it opened and became the focal point of a national debate about the decentralization of medical facilities.
 Gloden was a fervent supporter of the center.
 Gloden's CSV lost some percentage points in the elections but was still – by a wide margin – first with 38.94 percent.
-Gloden himself was best-elected candidate and got 1 659 votes, a better result than 2017.
+Gloden himself was best-elected candidate and got 1,659 votes, a better result than 2017.
 On the evening of the election, he stated he wanted to continue as mayor in a coalition with The Greens.
 Due to his result, Gloden was called one of ten "dominating" and "untouchable" local politicians by the newspaper Tageblatt.

 On 7 July 2023, Gloden was sworn in for another term as mayor of Grevenmacher.
 On 17 November 2023, he became Minister of Home Affairs in the Frieden-Bettel government and had to resign as mayor.
 His successor was Monique Hermes, who happened to be his former elementary school teacher.